mutant-city/k8s_study/cli.md

 * Run a command in a Container
     * `kubectl exec <pod name> -- curl <secure pod cluster ip address>`

+* get a shell to a container
+    * `kubectl exec -it task-pv-pod -- /bin/bash`

 * To inspect a nodes resources:
     * `kubectl describe node node-name | grep Allocatable -B 7 -A 6`
     * note: this just filters the large output of describe